Ahmed-Samir11/QuYAML/README.md

 **Supported constants**: `pi`, `e` (from NumPy)
 **Supported operators**: `+`, `-`, `*`, `/`, `**` (exponentiation)
 **Supported functions**: All NumPy functions (e.g., `sin`, `cos`, `sqrt`)

-## When to Use QuYAML

-### ✅ Use QuYAML When:
-- Defining simple, non-parameterized circuits (15.8% better than OpenQASM 2.0)
-- Human readability and symbolic parameters matter
-- Replacing JSON for LLM interactions (73% token reduction)
-- Cost difference is negligible ($9 per 100K calls vs OpenQASM 2.0)
-- Working with quantum AI/ML applications

-### ⚠️ Consider OpenQASM When:
-- **OpenQASM 2.0:** Heavily parameterized circuits (24% more efficient than QuYAML)
-- **OpenQASM 3.0:** Maximum token efficiency (0.5% better than QuYAML, essentially equal)
-- Parsing speed is critical (OpenQASM 3.0 is 219x faster)
-- High-volume production workloads (millions of API calls)
-- Legacy integration with OpenQASM ecosystem

-### ❌ Never Use JSON:
-- For LLM input (73% worse than QuYAML)
-- Use only for structured data storage

-## Roadmap

-QuYAML is under active development.
-Future versions will include:

-- **v0.3**: Support for custom gates, multi-qubit gates (Toffoli, Fredkin), and improved error messages
-- **v0.4**: Circuit composition and subcircuit definitions
-- **v1.0**: Full specification with standardized metadata, versioning, and extended gate library

 ## Contributing